borntofrappe/borntofrappe/playground/Utils/Opengraph Images/README.md

 ## script

-Create `.png` images for a series of articles, based on the frontmatter of hypothetical blog posts and a template file.
+Create `.png` images for a series of articles, and based on the frontmatter of hypothetical blog posts.
+In the `.html` file find the general layout, re-used in the template file.